tomclegg/streamserve/doc.md

 ### Purpose

-Unlike general-purpose web servers, streamserve it suitable when:
+Unlike general-purpose web servers, streamserve is suitable when:

 1. The process supplying the data stream is expensive.
 For example, you want to encode media on the fly and send it to 100 clients, but you can't run 100